fractaledmind/activeset/README.md

 ## Notes

 This library does not deal with typecasting string values; the values of your structures must be of the appropriate data-type.

-This library does not work with `:time` fields in ActiveRecord relations.

 ## Development